Jackson County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: The hearing officer determines that the evidence supports the license suspension.
+• Suspension Upheld: The hearing officer finds sufficient evidence to support the suspension.

-• Suspension Overturned: The hearing officer determines that the evidence does not support the suspension, and your license is reinstated.
+• Suspension Overturned: The hearing officer finds insufficient evidence, and your license is reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for specific purposes.
+• Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted license, allowing you to drive for specific purposes.

-• IID Requirement: Colorado often requires the installation of an Ignition Interlock Device (IID) as a condition of a restricted license following a DUI.
+• IID Requirement: An Ignition Interlock Device (IID) may be required as a condition of a restricted license, especially for repeat offenders or those with high BAC levels.

 Getting Your License Back